faiazkhan09/crop-disease-detection/README.md

-# Crop Disease Dection using Deep Learning
+# Crop Disease Detection using Deep Learning

 This is a short Machine Learning project to detect certain deseases in Corn, Wheat, Potato & Rice plants.
 The model has obtained an accuracy of 89.78% in correctly identifying deseases.